pawanpurbey/rules_of_engagement/WG-Officer-Check-List.md

 - [ ] Monitor the discussion and activity of the group to ensure that no anti-trust violations occur.
 - [ ] Remind members regarding IPR and anti-trust at the beginning of each meeting.
 - [ ] Ensure that meeting minutes are written, reviewed and published after each meeting.
-- [ ] Prepare group status for the parent or Steering Committee meetings as required and ensure there is a representative from the working group who will handle these duties if the chair cannot be present, e.g. vice-chair.
+- [ ] Prepare group status for the parent or Steering Committee meetings as required and ensure there is a representative from the working group who will handle these duties if the chair cannot be present, e.g. co-chair.
 - [ ] Ensure that group GitHub repos is kept up to date in a timely fashion
 - [ ] Manage the Specification Development Process.